A nonprofit organization whose goal is to create a seamless network of information and referral services.

 Indiana Family and Social Services Administration

-The Indiana Family and Social Services Administration (FSSA) works with Indiana's families, children, senior citizens, people with disabilities and people with mental illness, providing services to promote self-sufficiency, independence prevention, health, and safety.
+Working with families, children, senior citizens, people with disabilities and mental illness in Indiana, providing services to promote self-sufficiency.

 Indiana Governor's Council for People with Disabilities

-Indiana's Governor's Council is an independent state agency that facilitates change.
-Their mission is to advance the independence, productivity, and inclusion of people with disabilities in all aspects of society.
-This mission is accomplished through planning, evaluation, collaboration, education, research, and advocacy.
+State agency whose mission is to advance the independence, productivity, and inclusion of people with disabilities in all aspects of society through planning, evaluation, collaboration, education, research, and advocacy.

 Indiana Institute on Disability and Community (IIDC)

-The Indiana Institute on Disability and Community (IIDC) fosters communities that welcome, value and support the participation and contributions of people of all ages and abilities through research, education, and service.
+Fosters communities that welcomeand support participation and contributions of people of all ages and abilities through research, education, and service.

-Finding disability services online can be like digging for a needle in a haystack.
-IndianaPop’s mission is to increase access to disability services by making them easier to find.
-Our directory provides links and contact information for healthcare, advocacy, accessibility, and other disability-related resources and services across the state.
-The website also provides information on services for seniors and veterans.
-Use IndianaPop to lookup email addresses, telephone numbers, maps, and more.
+The mission is to increase access to disability services by making them easier to find.
+Use to lookup email addresses, telephone numbers, maps, and more.

 Indiana Resource Center for Autism (IRCA)

-IRCA staff respond with accurate, evidence-based, and timely information to meet the needs of individuals across the autism spectrum and across the lifespan, their families, and the professionals who support them.
-We have a multidisciplinary staff who come from a variety of backgrounds including education, speech-language pathology, social work, psychology, special education administration, applied behavior analysis, early childhood education, and family members of those on the spectrum.
+Accurate, evidence-based, timely information to meet the needs of individuals across the autism spectrum and across the lifespan, their families, and the professionals who support them.

 Indiana School Mental Health Initiative